tensorflow/addons/README.md

 TF-Addons.
 In order to achieve these we require that our additions conform to established API patterns seen in core TensorFlow.

+#### GPU/CPU Custom-Ops
+A major benefit of TensorFlow Addons is that there are precompiled ops.
+Should a CUDA 10 installation not be found then the op will automatically fall back to a CPU implementation.

 #### Proxy Maintainership
 Addons has been designed to compartmentalize subpackages and submodules so that they can be maintained by users who have expertise and a vested interest